yekyaw/StochasticSHDP/README.md

 Run python run_online_hdp.py with the desired parameters.
 Run with --help for a list of available parameters.

 ## Required parameters
 --D The number of documents in the data file.
-Documents should be delimited by "\n".

 --W The number of distinct words in the vocabulary.